ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added static initializer for virtual timers in RT.
 - NEW: Added new function chHeapIntegrityCheck().
 - NEW: Added EFL driver implementation for STM32G4xx.
 - NEW: Function chCoreGetStatusX() changed to return a memory region object